ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

   <br />
 </center>

-If you are happy with Rich you can simplify your code with:
+If you are happy with Rich you can simplify your code by replacing the built-in print with the Rich print:

 ```python
 from rich import print